De Montfort University: What it's really like

 Any application tips?

-Do your research on the university, for example by checking out the DMU website and coming to an open day.
+Do your research on the uni, for example by checking out the DMU website and coming to an open day.
 In both instances, you’ll be able to chat to current students to see what student life here is really like.

-I’d also suggest giving yourself plenty of time to apply so you’re not rushing your Personal Statement.
+I’d also suggest giving yourself plenty of time to apply so you’re not rushing your personal statement.

 What’s the location like?

-Leicester is a very multicultural city, so here you’ll meet a sea of people from different parts of the world.
+Leicester is a very multicultural city, so you’ll meet a sea of people from different parts of the world.
 In fact, every year, the city hosts one of the biggest Diwali celebrations in the world outside of India.

 There’s a friendly and welcoming environment in the city so you’re unlikely to feel lonely.